comp426-2022-fall/final-project-group14/docs/api_explained.md

 This page continues the story.
 The button takes the user to `/app/survivalcheck/`.

 ### /app/survivalcheck/
 This page introduces the definition of survival check and its result -- exhaustion mode.
 After clicking the button `Roll your dice`, the results of ten dices appear on the screen.
-The button `next` directs the user to different pages, since the result of survival check lead to different modes such as exaustion(`/app/survivalcheck/exhaustion`), failure(`/app/survivalcheck/fail`), and E2(`/app/E2`).
+The button `next` directs the user to different pages, since the result of the survival check leads to `/app/survivalcheck/checkresult/`, which redirect to different modes such as exaustion(`/app/survivalcheck/exhaustion`), failure(`/app/survivalcheck/fail`), and E2(`/app/E2`).

 ### /app/survivalcheck/exhaustion
-This page implies that the character enters exhaustion mode.
+This page takes the user to "exhaustion.ejs", which that the character enters exhaustion mode.
 It also shows the level of exhaustion.
 After clicking the button `Enter the battle`, the user can also go to `/app/E2` and begin Encounter2.

 ### /app/survivalcheck/fail
 This page tells the user that the character doesn't survive the cold damage.
 The button `let's try again` directs to `/app/survivalcheck/`.